 Special promotions of the Services may also have additional rules and requirements, and Users are responsible for complying with those rules and requirements.

-a.
-The Program’s failure to exercise or enforce any right or provision in these Terms will not constitute a waiver of such right or provision.
+- The Program’s failure to exercise or enforce any right or provision in these Terms will not constitute a waiver of such right or provision.
 These Terms and all additional terms, conditions, and policies on the Services, constitute the entire agreement between a User and the Program and supersede all prior agreements with respect to the subject matter hereof.
 If any part of these Terms is determined to be invalid or unenforceable under applicable law, that provision will be removed, and the remainder of the Terms will continue to be valid and enforceable.
 To the extent that these Terms conflict with the Membership Agreement, these Terms shall control.
 The headings in these Terms are intended for convenience of reference and will not affect interpretation of these Terms.

-b.
-The Program may be required by state or federal law to notify Users of certain events.
-The User hereby acknowledges and agrees that such notices will be effective upon posting them on the Program’s websites or delivering them to the User via email.
+- The Program may be required by state or federal law to notify Users of certain events.
+The User hereby acknowledges and agrees that such notices will be effective upon posting them on the Program’s Website or delivering them to the User via email.
 The User may update its email address by visiting the Services where it has provided contact information.
 If a User does not provide the Program with accurate information, it will not be responsible for failure to notify the User.